CARA-ch/ikit-docs/docs/index.md

 In case of success, you will see the content of the "HTTP 404 - Not Found" page of EMEDO.
 In case of error, you may see an error like "_curl: (56) OpenSSL SSL_read: error:14094410:SSL routines:ssl3_read_bytes:sslv3 alert handshake failure, errno 0_".

-!!! warning

-    We had errors testing the Webservices connection with `openssl`, although it is working fine for the Syslog connection at the same time.